 - Intend to give your dog the cheapest dog food you can find

-Regardless of how intimidating the Shepweiler may look, in the hands of a responsible pet parent it can easily become the sweetheart of the family and the darling of the crowd.
+Regardless of how intimidating the Shepweiler may look, in the hands of a responsible pet parent, it can easily become the sweetheart of the family and the darling of the crowd.
 The question we have for you now is if you are prepared to be the Shepweiler’s responsible pet parent.
-If your answer to this is in the affirmative, then you’re more than ready to bring home the German Shepherd Rottweiler mix.
+If your answer to this is in the affirmative, then you’re more than ready to bring home a beautiful German Shepherd Rottweiler mix.

 - The German Shepherd Rottweiler Mix – Breed Guide – Animal Corner